 Given the price, including a USB power adapter for a mains connection would have been a nice touch.

 Be aware, that this case is not supplied with the newest DiamondClean variant, the 9100.

 Last and by no means least is the brush head storage compartment.
 Included only with the HX9954/53, our model did not come with this.
 However, I wish to speak about it as it is another nice touch.

-It holds up to 3 brush heads upright inside a stylish glass container.
+It holds up to 4 brush heads upright inside a stylish clear plastic container.
 It protects them from dust and debris and makes access to them easy.